 - constructed a timeline for the building and near destruction of the bridge set

-- contacted people through Facebook who shot a college film on a bridge set
+- contacted people through Facebook who shot a college film on the bridge set

 - and learned that the weather that weekend was quite pleasant.